mockery/mockery/README.md

 ## Method Stubs

-A method stub is a mechanism for having your test double return canned responses to a certain method call.
+A method stub is a mechanism for having your test double return canned responses to certain method calls.
 With stubs, you don't care how many times, if at all, the method is called.
 Stubs are used to provide indirect input to the system under test.